mmolarskybeck/InkPad/README.md

 ## Deployment

-This is a static SPA; no serverless functions are required for the MVP.
+This is a static SPA; no server-side code is required for the MVP.
+Recommended hosting: Vercel (static build + bundled web workers).

-### Cloudflare Pages
+### Vercel

-Cloudflare Pages is ideal for this static Vite + Web Worker app (workers are bundled by Vite; no server runtime needed).

-1. In the Cloudflare dashboard, create a new Pages project and connect this GitHub repository.
-2. Set build configuration:
+1. Push your repository to GitHub.
+2. In the Vercel dashboard: New Project -> Import this repo.
+3. Build settings:
-   - Framework preset: None (or "Vite")
+   - Framework Preset: Vite (or Other)
-   - Build command: `npm run build`
+   - Build Command: `npm run build`
-   - Build output directory: `dist`
+   - Output Directory: `dist`
-   - Root directory: (leave blank)
+   - Install Command: `npm install` (default)
-3. (Optional) Environment variables (Pages > Settings > Environment Variables):
+4. Environment Variables (Project Settings -> Environment Variables):
-   - `VITE_PUBLIC_URL` = your production URL (e.g. `https://<project>.pages.dev` or custom domain)
+   - `VITE_PUBLIC_URL` = `https://inkpad.vercel.app` (or your custom domain)
-4. Ensure SPA routing works:
-   - The file `public/_redirects` with `/* /index.html 200` is included so client-side routing falls back to `index.html`.
-5. Save and deploy.
+5. Deploy.
 Subsequent pushes to the selected branch trigger automatic builds.

+SPA routing is handled by `vercel.json` which rewrites all paths to `/index.html` so client-side navigation works.

-Local production preview prior to deployment:
+Local production preview:

 ```bash
 npm install
 npm run build